-As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult or painful.
+As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult.

-Sometimes making changes around the home will take some stress off your joints, such as your knee or hip, and help relieve some of the pain.
+Making changes around your home will take some stress off your joints, such as your knee or hip, and help relieve some of the pain.

 Make sure you can reach everything you need without getting on your tiptoes or bending down low.

-Find ways to avoid needing to search for important items during the day.
-You can wear a small fanny or waist pack in order to have a portable phone, your wallet, and your keys with you.
+Find ways to avoid having to search for important items during the day.
+You can wear a small waist pack in order to hold your cell phone, wallet, and keys.

 Get automatic light switches installed.

-If going up and down stairs is very hard:
+If going up and down stairs is hard: